Unfortunately, many people discover that they need to find a blacklist solution to activate blacklisted iPhone.

-A blacklisted iPhone refers to a device that has its IMEI number blocked from making/receiving calls and sending/receiving texts.
-Several issues can land an iPhone on the blacklist, and each determines how to remove an iPhone’s blacklist.
+A blacklisted iPhone refers to a device that has its IMEI number blocked from making & receiving calls and sending & receiving texts.
+Several issues can land an iPhone on the blacklist, and each determines how to remove it from there.

 Why do iPhones End Up Blacklisted?

-While most cases of blacklisted iPhones usually are also pre-owned iPhones, even original iPhone owners can still experience a blacklist issue.
-Some of the reasons why your iPhone might become blacklisted include:
+While most cases of blacklisted iPhones usually are used, even original owners can still experience this issue.
+The reasons why your iPhone might become blacklisted are:

-- Perhaps you lost your iPhone and had insured it.
-You could place a claim for a replacement, and when it goes through, the lost iPhone’s IMEI will become blacklisted.
+- Similarly, if you lost your iPhone and had previously insured it.
+You can place an insurance claim for a replacement, and when it goes through, the lost iPhone’s IMEI will become blacklisted.